Protestants, Catholics mark 500 years since Reformation — Nigeria Today

 The precise number of Protestants is difficult to establish, given the number of Churches and offshoots, but the independent Pew Research Center estimates there were more than 800 million in 2011.

-The post Protestants, Catholics mark 500 years since Reformation appeared first on Vanguard News.
+The post Protestants, Catholics mark 500 years since Reformation appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share